 Developments for the economy, as well as for financial and capital markets, are exposed to diverse risks and threats - which also have an impact on the commercial property markets.
-The economic forecast at the end of June 2018 was characterised by a number of major uncertainties.
+The economic forecast at the end of September 2018 was characterised by a number of major uncertainties.
 The key factors in this regard relate to geopolitical risks, protectionist economic policy, changing monetary policy and the impact of a weakening economy.

-The low interest rate environment continues to be a risk factor for many markets as it harbours risks for financial stability of a systemic dimension, should it persist for a longer period.
+The low interest rate environment remains a risk factor for many markets as it harbours risks for financial stability of a systemic dimension, should it persist for a longer period.
 Low interest rates can lead to a misallocation of investment capital, possibly resulting in asset-price bubbles.
 Moreover, market participants are encouraged to take on higher levels of risk.
 Sudden or excessive changes in interest rates may trigger a revaluation and changes in investor behaviour, potentially leading to a collapse in asset prices.
 Emerging economies in particular will have to face capital outflows, and may have to raise their own interest rates.
 Although financial market players expect a further rise in interest rates in the US and an end to quantitative easing measures in the euro zone, markets remain vulnerable.
 A longer-lasting period of low interest rates complicates an exit from such an environment, heightening the risks for the financial and capital markets.
 In this context, traditional central bank policy may lose its impact.
 Low interest rates may also entice a scaling back of reform and consolidation efforts in various sectors.

-The increased trade barriers from the US pose a threat to both macroeconomic performance and the financial markets.
+Protectionist measures adopted by the US pose a threat to both macro-economic performance and the financial markets.
 An open trade war cannot currently be ruled out, which, in addition to the reduction in trade in goods and services, could also cause turbulence on the financial markets.

-A major risk factor in Europe is the impact of the UK's exit from the EU - in spite of the transitory period agreed upon.
-We continue to see significant economic risks from this - both for the UK and for the EU.
+A major risk factor in Europe is the impact of the UK's exit from the EU (Brexit) - in spite of the transitory period agreed upon.
+Right now, any agreement on a "controlled" Brexit appears to be very difficult to achieve, and possibly will only occur at a very late stage.
+We continue to see significant economic risks from this - both for the UK and for the EU, and especially in the event of an uncontrolled Brexit.
 Differences about the EU's future orientation might cause further uncertainty; The tension within European countries as a result of increased migration should be mentioned here also.
 Political uncertainty in Spain is also in the spotlight.
 A separation of the Autonomous Community of Catalonia from the Kingdom of Spain might have negative economic consequences, which are as yet difficult to assess.

 The sovereign debt crisis might still raise its head again in Europe: the problem of high levels of indebtedness continues to exist.
-A widening of monetary policy between the US and the euro zone, political realignments and significant changes in fiscal policy may all heighten the risks.
+Specifically, the risks associated with the Italian government programme, which provides for a planned increase in public-sector spending, is worth mentioning in this context: an expansive fiscal policy might increase Italian debt further, negatively affecting the refinancing situation for businesses and the State.
+This would in turn have a negative impact on the financial markets.
+Further disparity in monetary policy between the US and the euro zone, political realignments and significant changes in fiscal policy may all heighten the risks.